michellecgude/wallflower_server/README.md

 ## Author

 I'm an artist turned software developer.
 Several years ago I was painting on canvases, now I'm painting with code.
 This is the first ever Django/Python API I've built with no prior knowledge.
 Although the end code may seem minimal, the commit history gives a more detailed view of the history behind the API.
+Thanks so much for checking out my code!